mutebg/pwa-sport/README.md

 ## TODO
+- Automate deployment
-- Add animations / transitions
+- Improve animations / transitions
 - Permission api to handle rejected permissions
 - Configure webpack to use only latest ES version